Here are some types of data we frequently collect:

 - We also crowdsource data from our users, but this is fact-checked for accuracy.

 - All monetary data is kept in US dollars unless otherwise indicated.
-In the case of a conversion, the estimated rate will be stated as well as the source.

 - We will avoid classifying companies under “Others” unless absolutely necessary.